Take The First Step Now

 Encouraging and Respecting Choices in Addiction Treatment

-Substance abuse can be a devastating issue for a loved one.
-If your loved one is addicted to drugs or alcohol, it’s essential to help them stay clean and sober.
+Substance use disorder can be a devastating issue for a loved one.
+If your loved one is addicted to alcohol or drugs, it’s essential to help them stay clean and sober.
 By assisting your loved one with addiction, you can positively impact their life.

 However, it would help if you did not act as a judge.
 They should accept their loved one’s choice to get help.